Metroid Prime 2: Echoes: Development

 Whereas Metroid Prime was intended to familiarize players with the control scheme, Retro made Echoes more challenging.
-They targeted more hardcore audience, making the player "always worried about his health", and added more unique boss fights.
+They targeted a more hardcore audience, making the player always worry about their health, and added more unique boss fights.
 Two bosses were made more difficult in the final days of development following a request by producer Kensuke Tanabe to "make it tighter".
 Wikan regretted this decision, and when adapting the game for compilation Metroid Prime: Trilogy took the opportunity to make those battles easier.
-The developers found it more difficult to develop than they had expected, and Retro president Michael Kelbaugh said: "We wanted to expand and add to the title, and not just slam out a sequel.
+Development was more difficult than the team had expected, and Retro president Michael Kelbaugh said: "We wanted to expand and add to the title, and not just slam out a sequel.
 Nintendo doesn't do things that way."
 Some features, such as a hidden version of Super Metroid (1994), were canceled for lack of time.
 Tanabe later said that Echoes was only about thirty percent complete three months before the deadline Nintendo had set for a 2004 holiday release.

 The music was composed by Kenji Yamamoto.
 The themes used for areas on Dark Aether are dark variations of the themes used for the same areas on Light Aether.
 Some remixes of music from the previous Metroid games were also used, with the escape theme being a remix of Metroid's "Escape" theme, the "Hunters" multiplayer theme taking on Super Metroid's "Upper Brinstar" theme, and the theme for the underwater Torvus region, the "Lower Brinstar" theme from the same game.